A Simple Tensorial Theory of Smectic C Liquid Crystals

 We successfully observe the phenomena above in our numerical results in Fig.~\ref{fig:pmhalf}(e-h).
 Firstly, we recover the profile with a $\pm 1$ or $\pm 1/2$ defect within the centre of the disc domain for the smA system.
-The smA state with $+1$ and $\pm 1/2$ are obtained by minimising the free energy in \eqref{eq:Functional} with $\theta_0=0$ with certain specified boundary conditions on $\mathbf{Q}$.
-Notably, the multiple dislocation structure in the smA state with $-1$ defect, in fact, is a critical state rather than a local minimiser.
-Then, we continue the tilt angle $\theta_0$ as the essential parameter in the deflated continuation algorithm (see Supplementary Material) on $\pm 1$ and $\pm\frac{1}{2}$ defect branches, respectively.
-To focus on how the coupling between directors and layer normals, we maintain the pattern of $\delta\rho$ arising from smA experiments and minimising or calculating the critical point of the energy functional \eqref{eq:Functional} with respect to $\Qvec$ only.
+The smA state with $+1$ and $\pm 1/2$ are obtained by minimising the free energy \eqref{eq:nondim} with $\theta_0=0$ with certain specified boundary conditions on $\mathbf{Q}$ (refer to Scenario III in Appendix D).
+Strong surface anchoring is employed to induce the desired defects.
+Notably, the structure in the smA state with $-1$ defect, in fact, is a critical state rather than a local minimiser.
+In Fig.~\ref{fig:pmhalf}(f), near the $-1$ defect at the centre, four dislocations are observed where two layers merge into one.
+The magnitude $|\delta \rho|$ of density variation is lower at these dislocations, consistent with observations in Fig.~\ref{fig:dislocation}.
+Then, we continue the tilt angle $\theta_0$ as the essential parameter in the deflated continuation algorithm (see Appendix B) on $\pm 1$ and $\pm\frac{1}{2}$ defect branches, respectively.
+To preserve energetically unfavourable defect structures and focus on the coupling between directors and layer normals, we maintain the pattern of $\delta\rho$ arising from smA experiments.
+We then minimise or calculate the critical point of the energy functional \eqref{eq:nondim} with respect to $\Qvec$ only.
 As the tilt angle $\theta_0$ increases, the directors in Fig.~\ref{fig:pmhalf}(e) for $+1$ defect become spiral, the directors in Fig.~\ref{fig:pmhalf}(f) for $-1$ defect rotate as a whole by $\theta_0$.
 In Fig.~\ref{fig:pmhalf}(e-f), the $\pm 1$ defects remain at the centre, while in Fig.~\ref{fig:pmhalf}(g-h), the $\pm 1/2$ defects gradually move away from the centre point.
-Essentially, when the tilt angle $\theta_0$ is large enough, the $\pm 1/2$ defect disappears in the disc domain.
+Essentially, when the tilt angle $\theta_0$ is large enough, the $\pm 1/2$ defect disappears from the disc domain.

 \textit{(d) Toroidal focal conic domains (TFCDs)}--In a more complex scenario, we extend the domain into 3D, allowing for the emergence of experimentally observed defects known as TFCDs in smA LCs \cite{williams-1975-article}.
 A schematic description and experimental observation of confocal conics in smC are depicted in \cite{perez-1978-article, iida-2007-article}, but it has not been mathematically explored in prior research.
 In TFCDs, the smectic layers adopt a unique configuration, comprising stacked interior sections of tori, with a central line defect extending between the two substrates.